 This beverage is perfect for a warm spring or summer day.
-The hot sunshine is perfect for this drink.
-It’s called Pineapple Ginger Cooler.
+The hot sunshine is perfect for this pineapple ginger juice.
 A friend of mine recently mentioned the concept of boiling pineapple peel to make a beverage and I was intrigued and decided to make a version myself.

 We use fresh pineapples around here all the time, so last time we had one I simply kept the peel and the core and stored them in the freezer.
 The core pineapples actually have one of the highest concentrations of bromelain.